HassiellSaucedo/0x6F776F.github.io/_posts/2023-11-05-BSides-Nairobi-2023-Cyber-Challenge.md

 ![image](https://user-images.githubusercontent.com/58165365/280509872-af66f18b-2593-4bd6-a5b5-494922582b71.png)

-One notable rule is `Successful Credential Theft Detected`.
-The event is a successful credential theft detected, where an attempt to exfiltrate data via SMTP was made.
+One notable rule is `Successful Credential Theft Detected` where an attempt to exfiltrate data via SMTP was made.
 The process image involved is "`C:\Users\admin\AppData\Roaming\arinze963004.exe`".
 This event is triggered by a malicious program.

 Lets disect it.